 This section should contain calculations for solutions physically prepared in class and all observations/pertinent data generated during the experiment.
-This includes but is not limited to color changes (initial solution color and endpoint color in a titration for example), initial/final buret readings for all experimental trials, balance weights for solid samples, balance #, instrument settings, stock solution concentrations, etc. All values should have units and chemical identity accompanying them i.e. 15.05 mL of NaOH.
+This includes but is not limited to color changes (initial solution color and endpoint color in a titration, for example), initial/final buret readings for all experimental trials, balance weights for solid samples, balance #, instrument settings, stock solution concentrations, etc. All values should have units and chemical identity accompanying them i.e. 15.05 mL of NaOH.
 All data should be written in pen.
 Sometimes drawing a data table in a notebook is helpful to organize data.
 Strikeouts are acceptable as no notebook is perfect.
-If alterations in an experimental procedure occur, note it in this section.
-The unknown number should be clearly visible in this section when beginning to record data for the unknown!
-If experiments require generating graphs in Microsoft Excel (or other program), print out the graphs & tape/staple them in notebook.
-If an instrument generates data, a graph, calibration curve graphs, you are also required to include that in your notebook!
+If alterations to an experimental procedure occur, note it in this section.
+The unknown number should be clearly visible in this section (draw a box around it) when beginning to record data for the unknown!
+Experiments requiring generated graphs in Microsoft Excel (or other program): print out the graph(s) & tape/staple them in notebook.
+If an instrument generates data, a graph, calibration curve graphs, it is required to include that in the lab notebook!